TaitoUnited/taito-cli/README.md

     taito storage sync from:dev ./data       # Sync files from default dev bucket to ./data taito storage sync to:dev ./data         # Sync files from ./data to default dev bucket

+Analyze:

+    taito check size                         # Analyze size
+    taito check size:client                  # Analyze size of the client taito check deps                         # Check dependencies
+    taito check deps:worker                  # Check dependencies of the worker

 With taito-cli you can take an opinionated view on version control.
-However, command usage should be optional as many developers rather use gui tools for some of these operations.
+However, command usage should be optional as many developers rather use git or gui for some of these operations.
 Examples:

     taito vc env list                        # List all environment branches taito vc env: dev                        # Switch to the dev environment branch